eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Platform infrastructure to create finer granularity for cost of services across the platform for static and dynamic resource consumption
 	- Hybrid connectivity services to bridge on-prem and cloud worlds for a number of interesting use case like a single pane of glass to view and remedy security incidents
 + Fluency with developing and operating services running on Linux and cloud infrastructure (we use Heroku, AWS, and GCP)
 + skill set:
+	- ***Competence with industry-standard tools like: Git, npm, JIRA, Docker, etc.***
+	- Comfortable with Cloud services, specifically AWS services (in particular: ECS, EC2, S3, ECR) and their respective APIs, is a major plus.
+	- Experience building for SaaS/PaaS and distributed applications.
+	- Intimate knowledge of web services and building and interacting with REST APIs is essential.
++ skill set:
 	- 2+ years of cloud experience using AWS (e.g., EC2, ECS, Batch, Lambda)
 	- Familiarity with Continuous Integration tools (e.g., Jenkins, Travis)